 “CD yields dropped in the early 1990s following a recession and on the heels of the Fed’s efforts a decade earlier to break inflation,” McBride says.
 “Yields stabilized in the second half of the decade amid a sustained economic expansion.”

-In June 1993, rates started to look normal again, with the average 12-month CD yield sinking to 3.1 percent APY, Bankrate survey data show.
+In June 1993, rates started to look normal again, with the average one-year CD yield sinking to 3.1 percent APY, Bankrate survey data shows.

 Find out how today’s rates on CDs and savings accounts stack up.

 CD rates declined in the early 2000s.
 Interest rates were reduced to help jump-start the economy following the stock market bubble.

 In early 2000, after the dot-com boom began to lose steam, the economy started to slow and the Fed lowered interest rates to stimulate the economy.

 The average yield on one-year CDs fell below 2 percent APY in 2002, Bankrate data shows.